 Acorns’ micro-investing approach helps new investors get their feet wet without having to fuss too much over the more complicated aspects of trading, like what to buy and when to sell.

 With Acorns, you can set up a diversified portfolio based on your personal risk tolerance in less than five minutes.

 To start investing, you’ll just link your debit or credit cards.
 Whenever you make a purchase using that card, Acorns will round it up to the nearest dollar and invest your change.

 The app also allows you to set up automated recurring investments so you can grow your portfolio even faster.
 And you’ll get extra cash invested by shopping at Acorns’ partner brands.

-The basic Acorns Lite account is just $1 a month.
-The next level up, Acorns Personal, gives you the option to add retirement and checking accounts and offers personalized money advice.
+The basic Acorns Personal account is just $3 a month.
+Acorns Personal, gives you the option to add retirement and checking accounts and offers personalized money advice.

 And Acorns Family allows you to add multiple children to your Personal account and gives you exclusive bonus investments and family-oriented financial tips.

 More: Stash vs. Acorns vs. Robinhood vs. Betterment

 Best free investment apps

 Robinhood is a pioneer of commission-free investing.
 The full-service brokerage app is not only easy to use, but it provides free investment accounts with no commission or trading fees.